browserengineering/book/book/http.md

 Finally, after the headers comes a single blank line; that tells the host that you are done with headers.
-So type a blank line into `telnet` (hit Enter twice after typing the two lines of request above) and you should get a response from `example.org`.
+So type a blank line into `telnet` (hit Enter twice after typing the two lines of the request) and you should get a response from `example.org`.

 [^11]: It could say `POST` if it intended to send information, plus
-    there are some other, more obscure options.
+    there are some other, more obscure, options.

 [^13]: This is useful when the same IP address corresponds to multiple
     host names and hosts multiple websites (for example, `example.com`